yasinozturk3580/ansible-practice1/class3/README.md

 -o	       Operating system	                          GNU/Linux

 # each example folder has a .gitignore files 1-create .gitignore file and write it inside hosts before you push the folder to github repository

+# handlers = Handlers are tasks which can be executed multiple times.